Diversity and Inclusion

 Recognised in Bloomberg Financial Services Gender Equality Index

-ING was one of 52 firms recognised in the 2017 Bloomberg Financial Services Gender-Equality Index (BFGEI).
-It is the second year we have been included in the listing.
+ING was one of more than 100 firms recognised in the 2018 Bloomberg Financial Services Gender-Equality Index (BFGEI).
+It is the third year we have been included in the listing.
 The index measures how companies disclose gender statistics and company policies and practices.

 Workplace Pride Global Benchmark Survey shows ING’s progress in LGBT inclusion